lurchmath/lde/docs/api-structures.md

 ## Purpose

-The Lurch Deductive Engine (LDE, [documented here](api-lde.md)) maintains a document called hte LDE Document, which is a hierarchy (or tree).
+The Lurch Deductive Engine (LDE, [documented here](api-lde.md)) maintains a document called the LDE Document, which is a hierarchy (or tree).
 The nodes in that tree are instances of this class (`Structure`) or one of its subclasses.